 Mindful Relationships: Seven Skills for Success – A Book Review

 Chronic stress.
 We know it’s not good for us.
 Long-term high levels of stress have been shown to increase the risks of heart disease, systemic inflammation, autoimmune dysfunction, digestive disorders, as well as anxiety and depression.
 And we all know how terrible it feels to be totally stressed out for any length of time.
 But have you ever considered how stress negatively impacts your relationships?
 No?
-Me neither, but makes sense when you begin to understand how our bodies and minds work when become overwhelmed or stressed.
+Me neither, but it makes sense when you begin to understand how our bodies and minds work when we become overwhelmed or stressed.

 In her book, Mindful Relationships: Seven Skills for Success – Integrating the Science of Mind, Body and Brain, researcher, psychologist, and mind/body expert, B. Grace Bullock (Ph.D.) explains how stress impacts and undermines our relationships, illustrating the importance of mindfulness in developing and maintaining healthy, meaningful relationships.